kinki-chou/the-code-of-program-project/README.md

 # the-code-of-program-project
-I think you do not know,I am china.
+I think you do not know,I am from china.
 I am a beginner in Github.
 This is my 2nd project.
 I put some game's codes in it.